raosaqib/univ-med-app-auto/README.md

 - Navigate to bin directory.
 - Add allure to system PATH.
 NOTE:-After importing the project you may see the error- Cannot switch on a value of type String for source level below 1.7.
 Only convertible int values or enum variables are permitted- please select the quickfix.(jre 1.7 & above]
+- Limitations:-
+- code need to update to start the appium prgramatically.
+-logs management for  multiple devices.
+-Thread local concept need to be implment to achieve suncronizaion during parallel execution